Thin-White-Duke/VESC_Logger/README.md

 # VESC_Logger
-iOS Code to enable VESC communication via Adafruit UART Friend
+iOS Code to enable VESC communication via Adafruit UART Friend.
+<br><br>
+This project can log real time data from the VESC into a mobile app.
+It does not control the VESC, it only reports back on VESC data such as Amps, Battery Voltage, RPM, etc.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=AAa55i9OPH8
 " target="_blank"><img src="http://gourmetpixel.com/tests/bens/VESC/VESC_Logger.png"